25 Greatest Canadian Albums of All Time

 21. Sarah McLachlan – Fumbling Towards Ecstasy (1993)

 Sarah McLachlan’s first American single was an unusual one.
-On “Possession,” she takes on the role of a crazy stalker, singing menacing lines like “I would be the one to hold you down,” “I’ll take your breath away,” and “I’d wipe away the tears” against the lush production of collaborator Pierre Marchand.
-Before she became a presence on the charts, McLachlan’s most impressive skill was already obvious on Fumbling Towards Ecstasy: her expertise at making pain and sadness sound beautiful.
-“This is gonna hurt like hell,” she warns on “Hold On,” and “Good Enough,” a great example of her unmistakable soprano voice, is about domestic abuse.
+On “Possession,” she takes on the role of a stalker, singing menacing lines like “I would be the one to hold you down,” “I’ll take your breath away,” and “I’d wipe away the tears” against lush production.
+Before she became a presence on the charts, McLachlan’s best skill was already obvious on Fumbling Towards Ecstasy: her expertise at making pain and sadness sound beautiful.

 Essential songs: “Possession,” “Good Enough” and “Hold On”